Aspen Aerogels Inc. (ASPN) Stock: What the Analysts are Saying

 ASPN) stock’s latest price update

-Aspen Aerogels Inc. (NYSE: ASPN)’s stock price has decreased by -4.96 compared to its previous closing price of 7.66. however, the company has experienced a -6.67% decrease in its stock price over the last five trading days.
+Aspen Aerogels Inc. (NYSE: ASPN)’s stock price has decreased by -6.16 compared to its previous closing price of 7.31.
+However, the company has seen a gain of 0.73% in its stock price over the last five trading days.

 ASPN’s Market Performance

-Aspen Aerogels Inc. (ASPN) has seen a -6.67% fall in stock performance for the week, with a -37.13% decline in the past month and a -34.41% plunge in the past quarter.
-The volatility ratio for the week is 11.09%, and the volatility levels for the past 30 days are at 8.57% for ASPN.
-The simple moving average for the last 20 days is -21.69% for ASPN stock, with a simple moving average of -38.12% for the last 200 days.
+ASPN’s stock has risen by 0.73% in the past week, with a monthly drop of -39.40% and a quarterly drop of -39.18%.
+The volatility ratio for the week is 9.01% while the volatility levels for the last 30 days are 8.46% for Aspen Aerogels Inc. The simple moving average for the last 20 days is -22.96% for ASPN stock, with a simple moving average of -41.08% for the last 200 days.

 Analysts’ Opinion of ASPN